February 14, 2025

 Pros:

-- Sweet Spot Central: The larger head size is like a giant bullseye for your tennis ball.
+Sweet Spot Central: The larger head size gives you a sweet spot so generous it's practically charitable.
 Even your "oops, I closed my eyes" shots have a decent chance of landing in.

 Cons: